batuhanlog/batuhanlog/README.md

 I entered the world of web development at a young age, I coded my first website(<a href="https://dincicocuklar.tr.gg/" target="_blank">Here</a>) at the age of 10 and made my first money online through my movie website.
 From that age to this age, I created various projects and finally decided to become a web developer.

-For 2 years I have been developing myself in the field of web development.
-I attended a comprehensive long-term software bootcamp and successfully completed it And now, as an assistant, I help new software learners.

 * 🌍  I'm based in İstanbul.
 * ✉️  You can contact me at [kayahanwork@gmail.com](mailto:kayahanwork@gmail.com)